OSC/ood-documentation/source/customizations.rst

 2. Users will be prevented from copying a template directory from an arbitrary path in the Job Composer if the arbitrary path that is not an eventual child of the allowlisted paths
 3. Users should not be able to get around this using symlinks

-We recommend setting this environment variable in ``/etc/ood/config/nginx_stage.yml`` as a YAML mapping (key value pairs) in the mapping (hash/dictionary) ``pun_custom_env`` i.e. below would whitelist home directories, project space, and scratch space at OSC:
+We recommend setting this environment variable in ``/etc/ood/config/nginx_stage.yml`` as a YAML mapping (key value pairs) in the mapping (hash/dictionary) ``pun_custom_env`` i.e. below would a list that allows access to home directories, project space, and scratch space at OSC:

 .. code:: yaml